An Ultimate Guide to Using Email Subdomains in Your Campaign

 Skype:

 Many big companies use email subdomains in their email addresses.
-But they do it differently as there are several methods you can organize your subdomains.
+But they do it differently, as there are several methods you can organize your subdomains.
 For example, Google has separate subdomains for its services (Google Docs, Google Slides, etc.) while SoundCloud sorts subdomains according to their functions (notification, announcement, etc.).
 You can use any of these methods depending on your business needs.

 Besides control of the sender reputation, subdomains help to track and manage email deliverability and prevent important emails from going to spam.
 It is a great way to regulate the emails you’re sending.
-Let’s look at email subdomains’ benefits one by one.
+Let’s look at the email subdomains’ benefits one by one.

 Marketers need their emails to successfully land in subscribers’ inboxes.
 But email deliverability — a key marketing metric — is complicated.
 It is determined by several factors, one of which is engagement.
 Engagement estimates how subscribers interact with campaigns.
 This measure combines open rate (OR), click-through rate (CTR), unsubscribe rate, and website traffic from email.